xingchen628/week4/README.md

 first change

-Change added in dazzling_feature branch.
+Change made in dazzling_feature to provoke conflict